AlexanderBuzz/Shopware6-XrplConnector/README.md

 # XrplConnector Plugin [WIP]

-Plugin to make XRP payments in Shopware 6
+XRPL plugin.
+Enables Shopware6 to receive payments in XRP, IOUs and all sorts of fungible and non-fungible tokens

-## Prerequisites - TBD
+## Prerequisites
+- Shopware6 v6.4.x
+- gmp PHP extension present (for the time being)

-## Installation - TDB
+## Installation

 ## Console Commands